CS 112

 You may assume that all of the values entered by the user are valid values, and thus you do not need to perform any checking for problematic values.

-3. Complete the main method so that it uses the values of the variables to compute the correct dosage of insulin, using the following formula:
+3. Complete the main method so that it uses the values of the variables gasPrice, mpgRating, and distance to compute the cost of the trip in dollars using the following formula:

 Notes: